CrossCall-Protocol/demo-contracts/README.md

 Flow:
 Frontend makes request to Lamina API
-Lamina API creates the transactions calldata to be executed, min assets required, min assets out Lamina API sends calldata, and data to Luban to create userup and lock request data Luban will return the userop with nessicary changes and lock request both transaction requests will be signed and returned to Luban Luban will execute the signed lock request, and then validate the userop Userop is (skipping uopool) will get executed by Luban's solver
+Lamina API creates the transactions calldata to be executed, min assets required, min assets out Lamina API sends calldata, and data to CrossCall to create userup and lock request data CrossCall will return the userop with nessicary changes and lock request both transaction requests will be signed and returned to CrossCall CrossCall will execute the signed lock request, and then validate the userop Userop is (skipping uopool) will get executed by CrossCall's solver

 Lamina API needs to return the spot exchange ETH-BTC